-Invite your child to join in on the planning—maybe they want to choose a theme or decide which games to play.
-Invite their friends over—if you've had a family-centered summer of fun then they'll enjoy seeing friends again.
+Invite your child to join in on the planning—maybe they want to choose a theme or decide which kids activities to prepare.
+Invite their friends over—if you’ve had a family-centered summer of fun then they’ll enjoy seeing friends again.
 However you decide to throw your back-to-school bash, have fun with it and get everyone delighted to go back to school.

 This is a fun one to plan if you’ve got enthusiastic readers.
 Create a snack table and label snacks according to their favorite characters or places in the book.
 For example, you might have an activity where everyone makes “Max’s Wild Things”—grab some Rice Krispies treats and lay out smaller candies for the kiddos to decorate with and create their own impressions of wild things.
 Then let them burn off some energy by getting them up to act like wild things.
 If you’ve got superhero lovers, see what this dad came up with!

 2. Breakfast bar